 Personal preparation is understood as an adequate acquisition of knowledge and understanding of the following fields: financial mathematics, mathematics for economics, corporate finance, bank contracting, economics, financial economics, banking and statistical inference.

-Personal preparation will be verified by the Teaching Committee through CV evaluation.
+Personal preparation will be verified by the Teaching Committee through CV evaluation, a written test and a possible oral interview.
 By rule, students are considered in possession of personal preparation if they attain the following requirements:

 - degree class:

 - L-18 Science of Economy and Management; L-33 Economic Sciences; L-41 Statistics;

 - 17 Science of Economy and Management; 28 Economic Sciences; 37 Statistical Sciences.

 If the student is not in possession of both these two previous requirements (or only fulfil one of the two), personal preparation will be verified by the Teaching Committee through a written test and a possibile in-depth evaluation of the CV for specific cases identified by the Committee itself.

 The Teaching Committee reserves the right to conduct an integrative interview.